-The Company's ability to timely obtain regulatory approvals, including FDA approval, in order to satisfy the terms of the License Agreement
+The Company's ability to timely obtain regulatory approvals, including FDA approval, in order to satisfy the terms of the License Agreement would have a material adverse effect on the Company's business, results of operations and financial condition.

 Under the revised License Agreement, Izotropic has until January 2027 to submit application the FDA, obtain FDA or foreign agency approval, and achieve first commercial sale of IzoView.